naivesystems/analyze/README.md

 ### Building from source

-To build from source, follow the steps below on Fedora 36 or 37.
+To build from source, follow the steps below on Fedora 37.
 Other versions may also work but are not officially supported in the Community Edition.

 1. Install build dependencies